 Find out in a NUTSHELL what this paper is getting at: Read here

-Visit The Author's Website for fictional novels and factual articles Alan R. Graham
+Visit The Author's Website Alan R. Graham for his bio, novels and factual articles.

 Review the supplement, Prime Numbers Busted, mathematics versus reality.